joeylking/joeylking/README.md

 ### Howdy 👋

 My name is Joey.
-I'm a full-stack bootcamp grad who loves the fusion of creativity and logic I've found in software development.
-I live in Austin, TX with my wife, our 4 year old son, and our dog.
+I'm a (2x) full-stack bootcamp grad who loves the fusion of creativity and logic I've found in software development.
+I live in Austin, TX with my wife, kids, and dog.